 But don't delay on this - if you've seen the insurance doctor several times, it can be hard to switch, because by seeing him that often, you have "chosen" him as your treating physician.

 Remember, insurance companies make money by paying you less - less benefits, less medical treatment, fewer expensive tests (like MRIs, CT scans, etc.)

-Get a doctor you can trust for your work injury.
+Bottom Line: get a doctor you can trust for your work injury.

 3. Don't just sign forms the insurance company sends - talk to a workers comp lawyer.

 In all three local jurisdictions - DC, Maryland and Virginia, you have to file your workers comp claim with the right government agency (if you need the forms, call us and we'll send them to you).

 But the laws and benefits are different in all three.
 The workers comp insurance company knows this.
 Sometimes they will send you the forms to file in Maryland or Virginia when you should be filing in DC.

 Why would this matter?